MA Programme Description

 History of Design is a full-time, 240-credit, enhanced RCA MA (unlike the standard UK 180-credit MA).
 It is delivered in a 15-month format, (September 2017 – December 2018).
 Home/EU students in History of Design can opt to undertake the second part of their studies (the dissertation ) on a part-time basis (June 2018 – June 2019).
 This innovative structure has been designed to give students greater flexibility to combine full and part-time modes of study. *Please note the part-time option is not available to international students for visa compliance reasons.
 Further details are available on Tuition Fees and MA Entrance Requirements.

-Students in History of Design combine a shared core programme with teaching in their chosen pathway: Design and Material Culture or Performance.
+Students in History of Design combine a shared core programme with teaching in their chosen pathway: Design and Material Culture, Performance, or Photography.

 Core programme teaching include intensive training in artefact-based research, archival research, primary and secondary source analysis and interpretation, social and economic history and key theoretical concepts and approaches for understanding the history of design and material culture.

 Specialist pathway teaching in areas such as fashion, architecture and urbanism, theatre and performance, subcultures, technology in early modern Europe and contemporary history enable students to work closely with the kinds of historical questions, methods, sources and arguments distinctive to each area.